jorgeotavio/mips-broth/README.md

 - Whiles
 - Procedures (parameters, returns)

-Some definitions will be important to understand MIPS.
-In this language, we use instructions, which are quite basic (something defined by the engineers themselves).
+Some definitions will be important to understand MIPS:
+- In this language, we use instructions, which are quite basic (something defined by the engineers themselves).

-MIPS instructions have a basic structure:
+- MIPS instructions have a basic structure:
     `{Command} {Destination Register}, {Register 1}, {Register 2}`

 An example of code is the addition instruction: